SSN Validator

 Invalid SSN Patterns:

-Does this verify if an SSN is actually issued?
+Does this verify that an SSN is actually issued?

-No. This validator only checks if the format follows SSN rules.
-It does NOT verify if an SSN is registered, active, or belongs to a specific person.
-Only the Social Security Administration can confirm that.
+No. This validator only checks that the nine digits follow the SSA’s structural rules — valid area, group and serial ranges.
+It cannot confirm whether an SSN is registered, active, or belongs to a specific person; only the Social Security Administration can do that, and only through authorized channels.

 Is it safe to use this validator?